heliosproj/HeliOS/extras/HeliOS_Programmers_Guide.md

-# Overview
+# HeliOS Programmer's Guide
-This markdown file contains documentation of the HeliOS Application Programming Interface (API).
+This guide contains documentation of HeliOS and its Application Programming Interface (API).
 This is a work in progress.
 # Multitasking
 ## Cooperative Multitasking
 ## Event Driven Multitasking